Multi-height analysis of rational points of toric varieties: Terminology and the precise statement

-We shall later see using versal torsor that this way of defining a height system over our toric variety $X$ (and a representative of its heights system) makes the count of rational points of our variety easier.
+\begin{remark} We can moreover observe that the construction of the adelic norm in \cite[definition 9.2]{salberger_torsor} over $\sheafO(D)$ depends only on the class of the $T$-invariant divisor $D$ modulo $M = X^*(T)$, that is to say its class $[D]$ in $\Pic(X)$. \end{remark}We shall later see using universal torsor that this way of defining a height system over our toric variety $X$ (and a representative of its system of heights) makes the count of rational points of our variety easier.

-\begin{Notations} Let $f$ be the smallest positive integer such that there exists $f$ rays of $\Sigma$ not contained in a cone of $\Sigma$.
-Note that $f \geqslant 2$. \end{Notations}
+\begin{Notations} Let $l$ be the smallest positive integer such that there exists $l$ rays of $\Sigma$ not contained in a cone of $\Sigma$.
+Note that $l \geqslant 2$. \end{Notations}

 The main theorem of this article states that the conjecture \ref{manin_peyre_conjecture} for the multi-height asymptotic behaviour of rational points of toric varieties is true: